cloudify-examples/rest-examples/jquery-ajax/README.md

 ## Prerequisites ##

-+ OpenStack/AWS manager
++ Cloudify manager
 + JQuery AJAX installed

 ## Instructions ##

-1) upload a blueprint to the manager (make sure the blueprint you upload match your manager openstack/aws):
+1) upload a blueprint to the manager (make sure the blueprint you upload matches your manager):
 ```
 var settings = {
   "async": true,